spryker/spryker-docs/docs/scos/dev/setup/quick-installation-guides/quick-installation-guide-macos-and-linux.md

 {% endinfo_block %}

-2. Update the host file `/etc/hosts` file with the command that the `docker/sdk bootstrap` command displays.
+2. Update the host file `/etc/hosts` with the command that the `docker/sdk bootstrap` command displays.

 ## 5. Build and start your local instance